hm-seclab/paper-a-wayf-spec/non-browser-poc/README.md

 > TODO: fork the solokeys firmware, modify it and add it as submodule to the repo.

+## Project structure

+The given project is structured as follows:

+* `src`: Contains all source code.
+* `src/authenticator.zig`: Example authenticator implementation.
+* `src/fed_management_extension/`: POC code for the proposed extension.
+This is used by both authenticator and client.
+* `src/make_credential/`: Modified implementation of the `authenticatorMakeCredential` command that uses the new extension.

 ## Authenticator

-The given authenticator implements the CTAP2 spec + the proposed fedEntity extension (TODO).
+The given authenticator implements the CTAP2 spec + the proposed fedEntity extension.
 It keeps its state in memory, i.e. you will loose all created credentials when terminating the application.

 * TODO: currently the authenticator exposes itself via usb but this is a feature only supported by Linux.
 As we control both authenticator and client it should be feasible to use another IPC method that works across OSes OR we just provide a virtual machine.

 You can run the authenticator by executing `./zig-out/bin/authenticator`.
-Make sure you run the following script to enable the `uhid` module:
+Make sure you run the following script to enable the `uhid` module on Linux:

 ```bash
 #!/bin/sh